akamai/terraform-provider-akamai/docs/data-sources/group.md

 # akamai_group

-Use the `akamai_group` data source to retrieve a group ID by name.
+Use the `akamai_group` data source to get a group by name.

 Each account features a hierarchy of groups, which control access to your Akamai configurations and help consolidate reporting functions, typically